Most folks only think about the annual Form 1120 Tax return, but there’s actually a ton of taxes and tax deadlines for Delaware C-Corps.

 You can find the official Form 1120 on the IRS’ website.
 Always go directly to the IRS’ site to get the form, as they tend to have minor changes from year to year.
 You can get the IRS Form 1120 by clicking here to visit the Internal Revenue Service’s page about Form 1120.

 For most US corporations, April 15th is the due date for the Form 1120, the corporate income tax return.
-However, due to a Federal holiday, the IRS has moved the deadline to April 18th, 2023 and this can be extended until October 16th, 2023.
+This can be extended six months.

 If a corporation wishes to extend its Form 1120 due date, it can request an extension of time to file.
 To obtain an extension, the corporation must file Form 7004, “Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns,” by the original due date of the return.
 The extension will generally allow the corporation to file its tax return up to six months after the original due date.